tweag/python-monorepo-example/2017-08-14-inline-java.md

 in Haskell programs, it also prevents coding mistakes which could otherwise occur when relying on the lower-level packages `jni` and `jvm`.

-You might have noticed that in our examples we are creating references to Java objects, yet this references are never explicitly destroyed.
-In a future post we will see how to manage them.
+In a future post we will discuss how `inline-java` makes use of a GHC plugin to ensure type-safety.